GuiMartinelli/42_push_swap/README.md

 This project consists of ordering a stack, using a limited set of operations, with as few instructions as possible.
 It is only allowed to use two stacks and at the end, stack A must be sorted, from top to bottom.

+## USAGE

+Run `make` on to compile.
+Execute it with a list of integers, and it will return what instructions, based on the allowed stack operations, you need to sort it
+`./push_swap 3 5 1`.
+If you try to sort duplicated numbers, some data that isn't a numerical or a int overflow, it will return **Error**

+You can also see the algorithm sorting with the [push_swap_visualizer](https://github.com/o-reo/push_swap_visualizer).
+Execute it with ```python3 pyviz.py `ruby -e "puts (-50..50).to_a.shuffle.join(' ')"``` to sort a stack of 100 numbers between -50 and 50.
+You can change those values to use with a bigger or smaller stack.

+Run `make bonus` to compile the **checker** program.
+It will check the instructions delivered by **push_swap** and check if they sort the stack.
+To use it run `./push_swap 3 5 1 | ./checker 3 5 1`.
+It should display **OK** if the instructions are correct, if the stack still unsorted, it will display **KO**.
+If you give it duplicated numbers, some data that isn't a numerical or a int overflow, it will return **Error**.
+The arguments must be the same to **push_swap** and the **checker**

 ## SMALL SORT

 With 3 elements, it must sort with no more than 3 instructions.
 Since you have only 6 possible order with 3 elements,